-It would not be an understatement to say almost all cases of high blood pressure are likely to be classified under the term “primary” or “essential” hypertension.
-Even so, primary hypertension can be a real head scratcher as we have a very poor understanding of the etiology despite an estimated 90% of patients fitting the bill.
-As such, primary hypertension is often labeled as “idiopathic”, which is medical terminology for “no identifiable cause” that we are aware of at this time.
+Although an estimated ~90% of high blood pressure cases are likely to be classified under the term “primary” or “essential” hypertension, we still have a very poor understanding of the etiology as a whole.
+As such, primary hypertension is often labeled as idiopathic, which is medical terminology for no identifiable cause that we are aware of at this time.
 We do, however, have an inkling for several risk factors which are associated with the development of hypertension.
-In this post, we will break them down using a mnemonic that helps tie everything together and provides a system to recall these characteristics moving forward.
+In this post, we will attempt to break them down using a mnemonic that helps tie everything together.
 Can you think of what might be a good mnemonic for this cause?

-That is right: stress!
+If you thought stress, you would be correct.
 We’ve all experienced stress at some point in our lives.
 Imagine yourself in peak rush hour traffic, the time is now 7:45 AM and your final starts at 8:00 AM.
-You are moving 5 miles per hour bumper to bumper with at least a 40-minute estimated delay.
+You are moving 5 miles per hour with at least a 40-minute estimated delay.
 Can you feel your heart racing?
-Maybe not, but the point stands that stress can exacerbate blood pressure and it is an excellent way to outline the following known risk factors:
+The point stands that stress can exacerbate blood pressure and we think it is an excellent way to outline the following known risk factors:

-As you soak in all these risk factors and suggested lifestyle changes, if there is only one thing you remember from this blog post it is the following: hypertension tends to be a disease state where adherence to therapy can be particularly troublesome.
+As you soak in all these risk factors and suggested lifestyle changes, remember to consider the following: hypertension tends to be a disease state where adherence to therapy can be particularly troublesome.
 This is understandable as hypertensive patients generally feel no different but may still be expected to take several classes of medications, follow up routinely, and tolerate various adverse effects of medications that can interfere with their overall quality of life.
 Therefore hypertension is known as a “silent killer” and as with any disease state, a solid line of communication is vital to ensuring appropriate therapy and patient satisfaction.